 - be accompanied by certificates, reports or other documentation as the regulations may require (including the Statement of Compliance)

 Note: specific requirements in relation to individual buildings may differ and the applicant and the building certifier or council will need to clearly communicate these requirements as the application for the Certificate is made via the PlanSA portal.

 Owners should note that there is no specific checklist for the issuing of a Certificate of Occupancy and it is considered building certifiers or council will exercise their professional judgement in determining whether a building is suitable for occupancy, so long as the requirements of the PDI Act and General Regulations are met.

 Further advice in relation to this issue is provided in the Advisory Notice linked below (see Additional Information).

 The application for and the issuing of a Certificate of Occupancy must take place in accordance with the requirements of the PDI Act and the General Regulations.

 Following completion of construction an application for a Certificate of Occupancy can be made by the applicant or owner via the PlanSA portal.

 A key document that must be provided for the application process to commence is a completed Statement of Compliance.
 This Statement is prepared by the builder at the end of the construction process.
 This Statement must be signed by:

-- a licensed building work contractor responsible for carrying out the work, a registered building work supervisor, or a building certifier, after they have completed all contracted work
+- a licensed building work contractor responsible for carrying out the work, a registered building work supervisor, or a building certifier, after they have completed all contracted work (Part A)

 Once all required documentation has been received then the process for issuing the Certificate can commence, during which the council or certifier will verify that all necessary requirements have been met.